-All ACM students are required to take a total of 18 quarter courses (or equivalent of 162 units) during their graduate study at Caltech.
-Among these 18 courses, the following core courses are required for all students during their graduate study at Caltech.
-These courses are ACM 101 abc, ACM 104, ACM 105, ACM 106, ACM 116, ACM 201 ab, ACM 210 ab, and an application elective course.
-The application elective course is selected, with the recommendation of the student's adviser, from among a wide range of courses offered by an outside option within the Institute.
-Typically, students are expected to take ACM 101 abc, ACM 104, ACM 105, ACM 106, ACM 116, and an application elective course in their first year.
-In the second and third years, students are expected to take ACM 201 ab and ACM 210 ab, and a selection from ACM 113, ACM/CS 114 ab, ACM 126 ab, and CS 138 ab.
+All ACM students are required to take a total of 18 nine-unit courses at the graduate level (or the equivalent of 162 units) during their graduate study at Caltech.
+Among these 18 courses, the following core courses, typically taken during the student's first year of study, are required: ACM 101 abc, ACM 104, ACM 105, ACM 106 abc, ACM 116, and an application elective course.
+The application elective course in the first year is selected, with the recommendation of the student's adviser, from among a wide range of courses offered by an outside option within the Institute.
+In the second and third years, students are expected to take graduate-level courses appropriate to their chosen research area.
+The remaining 81 units would normally include graduate-level ACM or CDS courses such as ACM 113, 201 abc, 210 abc, 216, 217, CDS 140 ab, 202, etc., as deemed appropriate to the student's research program, and which must be selected in consultation with the student's research adviser.

 Students who have already taken some of the required courses may use them to satisfy the course requirements, even though the units may not be used to satisfy the total unit requirement for the Ph.D. degree.
 In addition, the student is required to enroll in ACM 290 for each quarter that he or she is in residence.